Mandate-Of-Seven/Copium/Engine/MandateOfSeven_ReadMe.txt

 - Left screen does not do anything.

 Existing Bugs In Game:
-- User cannot quit the application using the Quit button.
-To replay they game, you will need to close and relaunch the game.
+- To replay they game, you will need to close and relaunch the game.
 - Combat screen is not clickable before any combat begins.
 - Some text disappears after combat due to linkage issue